Apanatshka/elm-signal-extra/README.md

 `Signal.Discrete`
 -----------------
-Reacting on events.
-Coming soon
+Reacting on events, to be used in `Signal.sampleOn` or `Signal.Discrete.folde`.

 `Signal.Initial`
 ----------------